Annbelbella/Credit_Risk-Classification/README.md

 This project is based on the use of various techniques to train and evaluate a model based on loan risk to build a model that can identify the creditworthiness of borrowers.

 ## Purpose
-The dataset comes from a financial institution and includes a number of features for users who currently have or don’t have loans.
+The dataset comes from a financial institution and includes a number of features for users who currently have loans.
 The classification goal is to predict a healthy loan (0/0) or a high risk loan (1/0).

 For our y variable(target), we have a very imbalanced sample.
 The value count is shown below;
 - 0	- 75036